istio/istio.io/content/docs/tasks/traffic-management/ingress/index.md

 {{< /text >}}

 Note that in certain environments, the load balancer may be exposed using a host name, instead of an IP address.
-In this case, the `EXTERNAL-IP` value in the output from the command in the previous section will not be IP address, but rather a host name, and the above command will have failed to set the `INGRESS_HOST` environment variable.
+In this case, the `EXTERNAL-IP` value in the output from the command in the previous section will not be an IP address, but rather a host name, and the above command will have failed to set the `INGRESS_HOST` environment variable.
 In this case, use the following command to correct the `INGRESS_HOST` value:

 {{< text bash >}}